-- 1. All students are expected to keep their hair clean and neatly groomed.
-No extreme hair style or unnatural colored hair (streaks or tips of green, red, pink, etc.) will be allowed. - 2.
-Visible, facial body piercing will not be permitted. - 3.
-Shorts and skirts must be longer than your fingertips. - 4.
-Girls will be allowed to wear leggings, spandex, skinny jeans, or "yoga" pants as long as a shirt covers their buttock. - 5.
-Shirts and pants must cover midriff at all times.
-Shirts should not be longer than shorts. - 6.
-Sleeveless tops must have enough material to cover the area from neck to shoulder.
+- All students are expected to keep their hair clean and neatly groomed.
+No extreme hair style or unnatural colored hair (streaks or tips of green, red, pink, etc.) will be allowed. - Visible, facial body piercing will not be permitted. - Shorts and skirts must be longer than your fingertips. - Girls will be allowed to wear leggings, spandex, skinny jeans, or "yoga" pants as long as a shirt covers their buttock.
+Undergarments must be worn with leggings, but should not be visible higher than the waistband.
+After the 3rd referral, the individual student will not be permitted to wear leggings for the remainder of the school year. - Shirts and pants must cover midriff at all times.
+Shirts should not be longer than shorts. - Sleeveless tops must have enough material to cover the area from neck to shoulder.
 Spaghetti straps and tank tops are not acceptable.
-Undergarments (bra straps or bras) should not be visible. - 7.
-Sheer or see through tops will not be permitted.
-Shirts cannot expose the back of a student. - 8.
-Clothing that is oversized, excessively baggy, torn, or exposes undergarments will not be permitted.
-Clothing that is deliberately ripped or torn clothing with holes showing skin above the knees is prohibited. - 9.
-Students will not be allowed to wear shirts or clothing with names or pictures of rock groups that are known to be devil worshiping groups.
+Undergarments (bra straps or bras) should not be visible. - Sheer or see through tops will not be permitted.
+Shirts cannot expose the back of a student. - Clothing that is oversized, excessively baggy, torn, or exposes undergarments will not be permitted.
+Clothing that is deliberately ripped or torn clothing with holes showing skin above the knees is prohibited. - Students will not be allowed to wear shirts or clothing with names or pictures of rock groups that are known to be devil worshiping groups.
 Students may not wear clothing that depicts immoral or violent images, contains immoral or violent wording, or anything considered unacceptable as determined by the Head of School.
-(Examples: garments with skulls, weapons with dripping blood, other weapons, pictures depicting violence, shorts or pants with wording on the seat of them, shirts with sexual innuendo, profanity, etc.) - 10.
-Shirts with cleavage or shoulders exposed are not permitted. - 11.
-Students will not be allowed to wear clothing that depicts or advertises alcoholic beverages, drugs, or cigarettes. - 12.
-No pajamas or pajama-like clothing.
+(Examples: garments with skulls, weapons with dripping blood, other weapons, pictures depicting violence, shorts or pants with wording on the seat of them, shirts with sexual innuendo, profanity, etc.) - Shirts with cleavage or shoulders exposed are not permitted. - Students will not be allowed to wear clothing that depicts or advertises alcoholic beverages, drugs, or cigarettes.

+- No pajamas or pajama-like clothing.
 No terry cloth tops or bottoms.
-No coveralls, trench coats, or unbuckled overalls. - 13.
-Shoes must be worn at all times, tied securely, and firmly anchored to feet.
-No shower shoes, bedroom shoes, pool footwear, or slippers are allowed. - 14.
-No extreme makeup that distracts from the learning environment will be tolerated. - 15.
-No visible tattoos.
+No coveralls, trench coats, or unbuckled overalls. - Shoes must be worn at all times, tied securely, and firmly anchored to feet.
+No shower shoes, bedroom shoes, pool footwear, or slippers are allowed. - No extreme makeup that distracts from the learning environment will be tolerated. - No visible tattoos.